qtproject/pyside-pyside-setup/examples/scriptableapplication/doc/scriptableapplication.rst

 * Make sure that your Qt + Python + PySide package + app build configuration is the same (all Release, which is more likely, or all Debug).

-* Make sure that your Qt + Python + PySide package + app are built with the same version of MSVC, to avoid mixing of C++ runtime libraries.
+* Make sure that your Qt + Python + PySide package + app are built with a compatible version of MSVC, to avoid mixing of C++ runtime libraries.
-  In principle this means that if you use the python.org provided Python interpreters, you need to use MSVC2015 for Python 3 projects.

 Both build options will use the ``pyside_config.py`` file to configure the project using the current PySide/Shiboken installation (for qmake via ``pyside.pri``,